Human aware, humanity awareness or as coined later human-centered has been part of my journey since mid 90s.

 These inputs we then worked visually and with a different style of narrative into the relevant processes within Nokia, which I believe at the time was a leader in taking the human into consideration in this way.
 And I am very proud of that work and the push I put into making it happen.

-We were doing CX before the term existed.
+We were doing human-centered before the popularized term existed.

 I have included the same principles all through my work whether as a consultant, author, lecturer, startup founder, corporate innovator and strategist and product/service lead.
 In 2002 I worked on the future of tourism.
-I’ve worked on field technician journeys and other similar scenarios and their improvement through mobility in the mid noughties.
+I’ve worked on field technician journeys and other similar scenarios and their improvement through mobility in the mid noughties… and plenty more since.